Using the Serial Console

 Determining which nodes to connect to

 You can determine the nodes allocated to your experiment by looking at the Reserved Nodes table on the Show Experiment page on the web interface.
-DETERLab nodes are generally named 'pcXXX' for nodes at ISI and 'bpcXXX' for node at UCB.
+The node names will be given in the first column of the table.

 Every node on the testbed has serial console access enabled.

 To connect to a node's serial console, you must first log into

 /usr/testbed/bin/console node-name where node-name is a node allocated to your experiment.

 Ctrl key and ']' key together, then type

 All console output from each node is saved in

 /var/log/tiplogs/node-name.run, where node-name is a node allocated to your experiment.

 This run file is created when nodes are first allocated to an experiment, and the Unix permissions of the run files permit only members of the project to view them.